MCP tools reference

 ### Attaching files[](#attaching-files "Direct link to Attaching files")

 Ask the AI to "put all pending tickets into a CSV with status, assignee, and due date, and attach it to this task" - it queries the data, builds the file, and attaches it in one update call.
-Limits:
+Two modes are available:

 ## Response format[](#response-format "Direct link to Response format")